icediscovery in C🔗

 We cannot only search for exact matching services.
 In combination with

-) we can also search for all instances and events with the
+wildcards (NULL) we can also search for all instances and events with the

-service Radar
+service Radar:

 iox_service_discovery_find_service_apply_callable(